-Once configured for one or more objects, the History Stream process will automatically start running every 5 minutes.
+Once configured for one or more objects, History Stream process automatically starts running every 5 minutes.
 Here's what to expect and how to verify that it's working:

-- After the first run, ie. 5-10 minutes after the feature was turned on, run you should see the
+- After the first run, that is 5-10 minutes after the feature was turned on, run you should see the

 parquetdirectory created in your object storage bucket.
 It may take some time for object data to show up.
 See below for an explanation of what to expect.